|Calhoun County Humane Society

 |Sometimes it takes a while for that

-perfect person to walk through the door to
+perfect person to walk through the

-adopt an animal that has been
+door to adopt an animal that has

-overlooked for too long.
-But when it
+been overlooked for too long.
+But

-happens, it's one of the most gratifying
+when it happens, it's one of the

-moments in the lives of all our volunteers.
+lives of all our volunteers.
+Dear

-Dear Jazz, a Dachshund mix, was so
+Jazz, a Dachshund mix, was so

 lucky to be "found" by this wonderful

 person!
-We can't even begin to imagine
+We can't even begin to

-how happy Jazz is now.
+imagine how happy Jazz is now.